 What I Didn’t Like

 What few flaws Untied has are from a technical perspective.
-Some of the camera movements become a little distracting at times as it unnecessarily bobs up and down which keeps the viewer from being able to lock in on the visuals on screen.
+Some of the camera movements become a little distracting as it unnecessarily bobs up and down.
+This keeps the viewer from being able to lock in on the visuals on screen.
 You may also notice that the camera occasionally struggles with keeping the frame in focus as well.
 However, these issues are relatively minor and the filmmakers will only improve as they become exposed to better equipment and more resources down the line.

-The film is much more concerned with displaying a thoughtful story, which it accomplishes exceedingly well.
-Untied offers a thought-provoking, subtle look into adolescent relationships and has more heart than most feature length films released these days.
-The relationship between our two leads is established in merely a few moments, but that’s all the film needs to setup the emotional punch the story requires.
+The film is much more concerned with displaying a thoughtful story.
+Thankfully, it accomplishes that pursuit exceedingly well.
+Untied offers a thought-provoking, subtle look into adolescent relationships.
+It has more heart than most feature length films released these days.
+The relationship between our two leads is established in merely a few moments.
+But, that’s all the film needs to setup the emotional punch the story requires.

 In the end, Untied is a surprisingly subtle look at friendship and the trials it may undergo.
 I fully expect this film to be a launching point for everyone involved.
 Untied gets an A. Be sure to watch the film at the top of this review!
-In order to stay up to date on the creative team and the success of the film, here are some links to view:
+In order to stay up to date on IDPS and the success of the film, here’s some links to view:

 -ID Production Studios website: http://www.idproductionstudios.com/